philcryer/quotes/company-quotes.md

 1. "You can now get it up in about an hour..."
 1. "Wait a minute, you can not come in here wearing that hat."
 1. "I'll make somebody help me."
-1. "I’m half tempted to go sit in my car because I’m so cold."
+1. "I'm half tempted to go sit in my car because I'm so cold."
 1. "I played soccer for like, 5 or 6 years."
 1. "I'm not an expert.
 By any means."
 1. "I'm not a pretty sleeper."